Vladimír Menšík: Life

 Vladimír Menšík was born on 9 October 1929 in Ivančice, Czechoslovakia as Vladislav Menšík.
 The year 1924 was listed during his lifetime, after Menšík falsified his documents for fun.
 He also once stated that he did it so he could "retire early".
 The fraud was discovered in 1988, shortly before his death.

 Despite suffering from asthma, he was a keen athlete and played handball competitively.
 In 1949, he graduated from the secondary mechanical engineering school in Brno.
 In 1953, he graduated from the Janáček Academy of Performing Arts in Brno.
 He learned to sing and to play the clarinet, piano and mandolin.
 He then moved to Prague and started working in theatres there.
 In 1954–1958, he played in E. F. Burian Theatre and was a guest in other theatres.
 Because he did not enjoy performing on a daily basis, he then left the theatre and became a member of the acting ensemble of the Barrandov Film Studio.

 Menšík was married twice.
 He had two children with each of his wives.

 He died in a hospital in Brno on 29 May 1988, at the age of 58.
 The cause of his death was asthma combined with his lifestyle – he was a heavy smoker and had problems with alcoholism.
 He is buried at the Olšany Cemetery in Prague.

 Career

 Both comedian and serious actor, he created a wide range of lively characters.
 He starred in more than 150 roles in movies, TV films and TV series.
-He is considered one of the best Czech comedians and improvisers in history and a brilliant storyteller.
+He is often ranked among the best Czech comedians, improvisers and storytellers.
 In addition to acting in films, he became famous as a guest of entertainment shows and live performances.